shuup/shuup-guide/source/products.rst

     unorderable items.
 8. Save the plugin.
 9. Publish your changes.
-10. Click the `Exit Edit` button in the lower right-hand corner of the page
+10. Click the `Exit Edit` button in the upper right-hand corner of the page
 11. Your products should now appear in the placeholder on the product's page.